Girouard Lake

 Girouard Lake is a freshwater body of water crossed by the Mégiscane River, in the north-eastern part of Senneterre, in La Vallée-de-l'Or Regional County Municipality (RCM), in the administrative region of Abitibi-Témiscamingue, in the province of Quebec, in Canada.

 Girouard Lake is located entirely in the township of Girouard.
 Forestry is the main economic activity of the sector.
 Recreational tourism activities come second.

 The hydrographic slope of Lake Girouard is accessible via the Faillon Lake Road (East-West direction) that passes on the south side of Lake Girouard; in addition, another forest road (East-West direction) serves an area northwest of the Mégiscane River which includes the southern part of the Lake Wetetnagami Biodiversity Reserve.

 The surface of Girouard Lake is usually frozen from early November to mid-May, however safe ice circulation is generally from mid-November to mid-April.

 Geography

+The northern part of Girouard Lake is crossed on the Southwest by the Mégiscane River.
+A long bay of 10.1 km extends south in the township of Girouard.
+This lake has a total length of 14.1 km and a maximum width of 1.1 km.
+The surface of this lake is an altitude: 373 m.

+The mouth of Lake Girouard is located on the south side of the lake.
+This mouth of Lake Girouard is at: